spaghetus/relatable/README.md

 Relatable is a web relations scraper.
 It tries to map out all of the links between websites.

-To use relatable, you need to know about **Constraints**.
+To use Relatable, you need to know about **Constraints**.
 They determine where Relatable will be allowed to crawl.
+Without Constraints, Relatable would just keep crawling forever until it crawls every page on the internet, which would be very time- and network-intensive.

 Available constraints are: